 How to Find Your Best Sleep Cycle: Polyphasic, Biphasic and Monophasic Sleep

-- There are three types of sleep cycles—monophasic, biphasic, and polyphasic
+- The three most types of sleep cycles—monophasic, biphasic, and polyphasic—involve different periods of rest.

-- While most of the world embraces a monophasic, get-8-hours-a-night approach to sleep, that might not be the best sleep cycle for you and your individual needs
+- While most of the world embraces a monophasic approach to sleep, that doesn’t necessarily make it the best sleep cycle option for you.

 When you think of getting a good night’s sleep, what’s the first thing that comes to mind?